ericharm/vozzue/readme.md

 # Run local server

 `webpack` to bundle javascript

+`rackup` to run WEBrick server at port 9292

-`rerun rackup --signal INT` to run WEBrick server at port 9292
+`rerun rackup --signal INT` to run WEBrick server at port 9292 and watch for changes

 ## Roadmap